Nikkei drops, risk sentiment hit by hawkish Fed tone, trade war worries

 As expected, the Fed raised its benchmark overnight lending rate a quarter of a percentage point to a range of 1.75 percent to 2 percent, on the back of strong U.S. economic growth.

-It also dropped its longstanding pledge to stimulate the economy “for some time” and signaled it would tolerate inflation above its 2 percent target at least through 2020.
+It also dropped its longstanding pledge to stimulate the economy “for some time” and signalled it would tolerate inflation above its 2 percent target at least through 2020.

 Meanwhile, worries about global trade dented investors’ risk sentiment after news that U.S. President Donald Trump will meet top trade advisers on Thursday to decide whether to activate threatened tariffs on billions of dollars in Chinese goods.